fernandojunior/python-boilerplate-module/README.md

 # python-boilerplate-module

 Boilerplate to create a Python module based project.
-[Clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://github.com/fernandojunior/python-boilerplate-module/archive/master.zip).
 More information at [@fernandojunior/python-boilerplate](https://github.com/fernandojunior/python-boilerplate).

 ## Features
 *Preconfigured tools to facilitate the project development.*